 Gorillas rarely drink water because they consume juicy plants, which consist of about 50% of water.
 They also like to drink morning dew, however, they were observed several times to have been drinking water straight from a water body.

-Their biggest natural enemy is leopard (Panthera pardus).
+Their biggest natural enemy is the leopard (Panthera pardus).
 The naturalists have been finding the remains of a gorilla in leopard’s feces, although it is possible that the predator had eaten an already dead gorilla.

 When a flock is attacked by humans, leopards or other gorillas, males protect it often risking their lives.